Vacunagate: Parliamentary investigation

-On February 16, Germán Málaga, the researcher responsible for the clinical trial at the Peruvian Cayetano Heredia University and who allegedly facilitated the administration of candidate vaccines outside the clinical trial to senior officials and unrelated individuals, was questioned by the Congress of the Republic regarding his involvement in the scandal and the legal and ethical implications of his actions.
+On February 16, Germán Málaga, the researcher responsible for the clinical trial at the Cayetano Heredia University and who allegedly facilitated the administration of candidate vaccines outside the clinical trial to senior officials and unrelated individuals, was questioned by the Congress of the Republic regarding his involvement in the scandal and the legal and ethical implications of his actions.
 That same day, it was revealed that his daughter, wife, and sister-in-law had received the candidate vaccine.
 Additionally, through a review of migration records, it was identified that Málaga’s daughter, residing in Europe, had traveled to Peru in December and January specifically to receive both doses of the vaccine.

 On the evening of February 16, 2021, the Congress of the Republic approved the formation of an Investigative Commission tasked with investigating the alleged favoritism in the administration of candidate vaccines against COVID-19 to senior public officials.
-With 100 votes in favor, the Congress Plenary approved the commission, composed of congress members Otto Guibovich Arteaga (Acción Popular), Lusmila Pérez Espíritu (Alianza para el Progreso), Richard Rubio Gariza (FREPAP), Carlos Mesía (Fuerza Popular), Luis Castillo Oliva (Podemos), Roberto Chavarría Vilcatoma (Unión por el Perú), Absalón Montoya (Frente Amplio), Mariano Yupanqui Miñano (Descentralización Democrática), and Rubén Ramos Zapana (Nueva Constitución).
+With 100 votes in favor, the Congress Plenary approved the commission, composed of congress members Otto Guibovich Arteaga (Popular Action), Lusmila Pérez Espíritu (Alliance for Progress), Richard Rubio Gariza (FREPAP), Carlos Mesía (Popular Force), Luis Castillo Oliva (Podemos Perú), Roberto Chavarría Vilcatoma (Union for Peru), Absalón Montoya (Broad Front), Mariano Yupanqui Miñano (Democratic Decentralization), and Rubén Ramos Zapana (New Constitution).
 On February 18, the commission was established and elected Otto Guibovich as its president.

 On February 22, 2021, the Subcommittee on Constitutional Accusations approved reports against former President Martín Vizcarra, former Minister of Health Pilar Mazzetti, and former Foreign Minister Elizabeth Astete.
 The former officials will face proceedings for constitutional violations (impeachment) and functional crimes (preliminary investigation).